embrace-io/embrace-docs/content/ios/features/identify-users.md

 ## User Personas

-We offer a set of methods to set the username, the email address, or a user identifier.
+Embrace offers a set of methods to pass information about your users.

 {{< hint warning >}}

 Remember that this data will be uploaded to Embrace, so think about the privacy of your users and only include data you are willing to share.
-We recommend including an anonymized user ID that only your agents can search for.
+We recommend using an anonymized or hashed user ID that only your agents can search for.

 {{< /hint >}}